tasbi03/ReadCraft/README.md

-# 🎉 Welcome to the README Generator also known as ReadCraft🎉
+# 🎉 Welcome to the README Generator (ReadCraft) 🎉

-This handy tool automatically crafts a  new `README.md` file from your code! 💻✨ All you have to do is point it to a file, and boom – you get a beautifully written README using the awesome Groq API. 🚀
+This handy tool automatically crafts a new `README.md` file from your code! 💻✨ All you have to do is point the tool to your code file, and boom – you get a beautifully crafted README using the Groq API. 🚀

 ## 📽 Demo